National Association of Schools of Art and Design (NASAD) Accredited

 Students begin with foundation courses in two-dimensional design, three-dimensional design, drawing, art history, and design history along with courses in metals, fibers, and wood.
 Major courses in ceramics and sculpture complete the requirements.
 Internship opportunities are available.
 The remaining credit hours are completed in required Intellectual Foundations courses and in other chosen studio courses.

 402 Upton Hall

 Fax: (716) 878-4231

 There is no entrance portfolio review for admission.
-All students will enter the ceramics major as a bachelor of science (BS-AH CER) and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for admission into the bachelor of fine arts program (BFA-AH CER).
+All students will enter the ceramics major with a bachelor of science (BS-AH CER) intent, and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for continuation in the B.S. or admission into the bachelor of fine arts program (BFA-AH CER).
 Commit-to-major portfolio reviews are conducted by faculty and generally take place during the sophomore year.
 After passing the portfolio review, to continue in the B.F.A. degree program a 3.0 GPA must be maintained in the major.

 Transfer students are urged to submit their portfolios the semester before transfer in order to facilitate placement in departmental courses and/or for possible commit-to-major portfolio review.
-Please call the Design Department for additional information.
-As a condition of graduation each B.F.A student will be required to mount an individual exhibition of his/her work.
+Please call the Ceramics Program for additional information.
+As a condition of graduation, each B.F.A student will be required to mount an individual exhibition of his/her work.

 The Design Department may be in the process of curricular revision.
-Please refer to college website or the department for updated information.
+Please refer to the college Web site or the department for updated information.